 GEORGIA TREE COUNCIL STARS 2021

-It's the second year for our list of Georgia Tree Council STARs, and we want your nominations!
+It's the second year for our list of Georgia Tree Council STARs!
 We’re shining the spotlight on up and coming leadership in Georgia - individuals under the age of 40 -- who’ve demonstrated “Service, Teamwork, Attitude, and Results” in their work for trees and community trees.
+Below are this year's five Georgia Tree Council STARs.
+Read about the good work each is doing, and be inspired.

 GEORGIA TREE COUNCIL STARS 2020